rafaelquintanilha/blog/src/pages/the-drunken-sailor-and-conservatism/index.md

 The sailor is, therefore, Lindy.
 The longer he lives, the longer he is expected to live.

-## Conservadorism
+## Conservatism

-The Drunken Sailor Problem and the Lindy Effect help us understand what conservadorism is about.
+The Drunken Sailor Problem and the Lindy Effect help us understand what conservatism is about.
 Sometimes, we want to be *progressives*, in a way that we expect changes to happen too fast.
 On the other hand, *conservatives* await for the *test of time*, for technologies and ideas that are *Lindy* and for sailors that are alive even though they've been drunk for a while.

 Lindy enhances *evolution*.
 What survives tend to have offsprings that are alike.
 Things that change very quickly don't allow evolution do its job.